aau-claaudia/hpc/docs/terms-and-conditions.md

             and approved project folder.)
 Sensitive data may **NOT** be added to My Workspace.
             - AAU Level 4  → Not allowed

 6.  **Collaboration on UCloud within projects:** Fellow AAU persons

     a.
-Only persons named in the project registered with Grants and Contracts may be added to the UCloud project.
+Only persons named, or otherwise specified, in the project registered with Grants and Contracts may be added to the UCloud project.

 7.  **Collaboration on UCloud within projects:** Persons from outside